 2 tablespoons: 10 calories, 0g fat (0g saturated fat), 1g carbohydrate, 90g sodium.

 Take a break from your go-to vinaigrette with this ginger carrot dressing from Wafu.
 It can even be used as a dipping sauce for dumplings or spring rolls.
-It does contain sugar, but the amount is so small that each serving only provides 3 grams of carbohydrates, affecting your blood sugars the same as most other dressings on this list.
+This diabetic-friendly does contain sugar, but the amount is so small that each serving only provides 3 grams of carbohydrates, affecting your blood sugars the same as most other dressings on this list.

 Nutrition Facts